jscott7/CSVComparer/README.md

 **IgnoreInvalidRows** If a row doesn't have the same number of columns (it may be a descriptive footer for example) do not include in the comparison

-**HeaderRowIndex** Set the row for header columns, if some non csv data occurs at the start of the file
+**HeaderRowIndex** Set the row for header columns, if some non csv data occurs at the start of the file.
+Index is Zero-based

 **ToleranceType** How to compare numeric values